 Summer is in full swing and it’s the perfect time to jump in the car for a good old fashioned road trip.
 Hitting the streets with your canine friend can be awesome!
 But sometimes, your dog doesn’t quite love it as much as we do.
 This is especially true when you’re traveling with fearful dogs.
 Whether you’re going on a vacation or a fun day trip, you need to know these 5 road-tested tips to make your ride as smooth as possible.

-Make safety a priority.
 Just like you or your kids, your dog needs a safe place to ride.
 If your dog is comfortable in a crate, secure it to your seat or back of the car.
-You can also invest a dog car seat that will ensure your pup’s safety while staying close to his people.
+You can also invest in a dog car seat that will ensure your pup’s safety while staying close to his people.
 A fearful dog might panic or bolt, which is when a crate or seat belt comes in handy.

 Traveling with your family can be the best and including your four-legged family member makes it complete.
 Even if your dog is a little anxious, you can have a successful trip if you plan well.
 So hit the road and have a blast!